Differential operators admitting various rates of spectral projection growth: Introduction

 \section{Introduction}

-Let $T$ be an operator on a separable Hilbert space $H$; we consider operators $T$ which are unbounded, densely defined, and have compact resolvents.
-In this case, the spectrum of $T$ consists of at most countable number of isolated eigenvalues accumulating at infinity.
+We consider operators $T$ on separable Hilbert spaces $H$; in particular, the operators studied are unbounded, densely defined, and have compact resolvents.
+In this case, the spectrum of $T$ consists of at most a countable number of isolated eigenvalues accumulating at infinity.
 For an eigenvalue $\lambda$, we may take an $\eps > 0$ smaller than the distance from $\lambda$ to any other eigenvalue, and we define the spectral projection $P_{\lambda}$ via the Cauchy integral formula